Bird Watching Tour In Nepal

 Bird Watching Tour in Nepal

-Nepal is one of the best places for bird watching tour because Nepal has the diverse range of ecosystem from lowland subtropical forests right through to the high Alpine altitude in the Himalayas.
-The diversity of habitat over 850 species of birds has been recorded more than any other region of comparable size in the Asia.
+Nepal is one of the best places for bird watching tour because Nepal has a diverse range of ecosystem from lowland subtropical forests right through to the high Alpine altitude in the Himalayas.
+The diversity of habitat over 850 species of birds has been recorded.
+That is more than any other region of comparable size in Asia.
 Nepal is the home to about 10% of the world’s population of birds.
 The sight of rare bird generating great excitement, the beauty of nature and birds are the popular symbols of Nepal.

 The bird watching tour in Nepal takes you through lowland jungle of Terai, Wildlife Reserves, and many other conservational areas and parks inside Nepal.
-Birds of 500 species are found in around the capital city Kathmandu.
-The popular places for bird watching around Kathmandu are Plulchowki, Godavari, Shivapuri Nagarjun National Park, Bagmati River, and Taudaha.
-Likewise, Chitwan National Park, Langtang National Park, Sagarmatha National Park and Bardia National Park also have the wide variety of birds.
+More than 500 species are found in around the capital city Kathmandu.
+The popular places for bird watching around Kathmandu are Plulchowki, Godawari, Shivapuri Nagarjun National Park, Bagmati River, and Taudaha.
+Likewise, Chitwan National Park, Langtang National Park, Sagarmatha National Park, and Bardiya National Park also have a wide variety of birds.
 Koshi Tappu and Parsa Wildlife Reserve is the home of the birds and wild animals.

-The great opportunity to see a different kind of birds will make your trip memorable.
-You will be mesmerized with the enjoyable view of many species of birds along with the panoramic mountainous view, glimpses of wild animals and explore the local people’s culture and traditions.
-Nepal is famous for the home of some endangered birds like Impeyan Pheasant, Nepal’s national bird Danfe, and the Spiny Babbler.
-The birds watching program takes you to explore the birds as well as you will be exploring diverse wildlife in some famous National Parks of Nepal.
+The great opportunity to see different kinds of bird will make your trip memorable.
+You will be mesmerized with the enjoyable view of many species of birds along with the panoramic mountainous view.
+Also, glimpses of wild animals and explore the local people’s culture and traditions.
+Nepal is famous as homes of some endangered birds like Impeyan Pheasant, Nepal’s national bird Danfe, and the Spiny Babbler.
+The bird watching program takes you to explore the birds as well as you will be exploring diverse wildlife in some famous National Parks of Nepal.

 Some Famous bird watching place in Nepal.